AustralianBioCommons/how_to_findable_citable_software/pages/01_source_code.md

 ---

+{% include callout.html type="important" content="You need to version control your software in a public repository." %}

 ## How?

-You need to version control your work in a public repository.

 1. The first step is picking a suitable repository.
 Some popular options include {% tool "github" %} and {% tool "gitlab" %}.
 2. If you aren't sure, or you are looking for more options, you can check out {% tool "alt_to_vcs" %} to find more version control systems.